themanaworld/policies/policies/privacy-policy.md

 please use instead
 data@themanaworld.org

-This Privacy Policy does not superseed the [Terms of Use](/tos) are is subject to it.
+This Privacy Policy does not supersede the [Terms of Use](/tos) and is subject to it.